-Daniel S. Senor is a bestselling author, adjunct senior fellow at the Council on Foreign Relations, and co-founder and a member of the board of directors of the Foreign Policy Initiative.
+Daniel S. Senor is a bestselling author, host of the “Call Me Back” podcast, and a co-founder and member of the board of directors of the Foreign Policy Initiative.
 His most recent government position was in the administration of George W. Bush, where Mr. Senor served as chief spokesman and senior adviser to the Coalition in Iraq.
 One of the longest-serving civilian officials in Iraq, Mr. Senor also served as a Pentagon adviser to U.S. Central Command in Qatar and as a foreign policy and communications aide in the U.S. Senate.
 He has also advised a number of candidates for U.S. Senate.
 During the 2012 presidential election, Mr. Senor was a senior foreign policy adviser to Governor Mitt Romney.
 His analytical pieces have been published by the Wall Street Journal, the New York Times, the Washington Post, the Weekly Standard, Time, and Newsweek.
 He is co-author of Start-Up Nation: The Story of Israel’s Economic Miracle (2011), a New York Times Business Bestseller.
 From 2001 to 2003, Mr. Senor worked as an investment banker at the Carlyle Group.
 He earned a B.A. in History from the University of Western Ontario and an M.B.A from Harvard.